Likona-Dev/Capstone-Project-III/README.md

 ### Functionality

-This program works with two text files, user.txt and tasks.txt
+This program works with four text files, user.txt, user_overview.txt, tasks.txt and task_overview.txt

 tasks.txt:
 Stores a list of all the tasks that the team is working on.